 Buy a Slope and Soak 4 Pack!!

 This package is awesome!
-Includes 4 lift tickets to Sunlight Mountain Resort and 4 passes at the Iron Mountain Hot Springs to relax & soak after a great day of skiing….all for just $249.
-Tickets must be used by April 2, 2017 (closing day for Sunlight Mtn).
+Includes 4 lift tickets to Sunlight Mountain Resort and 4 passes at the Iron Mountain Hot Springs to relax & soak after a great day of skiing….available from $199 to $249 depending on the time of the season.
+All tickets must be purchased online at www.SunlightMtn.com used by April 1, 2018 (closing day for Sunlight Mtn).

 Glenwood Hot Springs Pool